| CloserLook > John > John 17:1-26 |

 No,

-He had never given them a promise like that before; indeed it had never
+He had never given them a promise like that before.
+Indeed, it had never been possible before.

 However,

-after He would complete His work of salvation, and after He would take His
+after He completed His work of salvation, and after He took His place at His

 In